 - Doppelgänger Replacement Love Interest: Six months after waking up, Jamal meets Nicky, who looks exactly like Victoria (whom he called Vicky) but has an over-the-top American accent.
-He has a sense of deja vu (he has forgotten those events like a dream) and assumes he knows her from his night classes as the community college where she's a registrar.
+He has a sense of deja vu (he has forgotten those events like a dream) and assumes he knows her from his night classes at the community college where she's a registrar.
 He does notice that Nicky has a scar on her neck that she doesn't remember getting, which matches where Percival drew Victoria's blood with his sword.

 - Dragon Ascendant: During the battle, the scared King Leo demands that Percival save him at any cost.
 Percival, who has finally had enough of the guy, tells him to shut up and pushes him off the castle wall.

-- The Dung Ages: Before he realizes he's actually in the past, Jamal gets a touch of this when he needs to go to the bathroom and sees what Medieval privies were like.
+- Before he realizes he's actually in the past, Jamal gets a touch of this when he needs to go to the bathroom and sees what Medieval privies were like.
 He tells the confused squire that there's such a thing as too much realism.

 - He's later disgusted when Victoria uses leeches to make him feel better.